Spicy-Acorn/fusionmatrix/README.md

 # FusionMatrix

-FusionMatrix is a toolkit created by  and  to allow easy node based matrix operations.
+FusionMatrix is a node based matrix library for Blackmagic Design Fusion.

 ## Acknowledgements